 The Company established an employee share compensation plan to compensate employees for services performed.
 The plan was approved by the shareholders of the Company at the Annual General Meeting on May 12, 2009.
 At the Annual General and Special Meeting of the Shareholders on June 8, 2016, an amendment to the share compensation plan was approved to increase the maximum number of Class A common shares of the Corporation issuable thereunder from 800,000 to 1,000,000.
-As of December 31, 2017, 730,189 Class A common shares remain available for issuance under the plan.

-Compensation expense for issued shares is included in operating costs.
+As of December 31, 2017, 730,189 Class A common shares remained available for issuance under the plan.
+Compensation expense for issued shares was included in operating costs.
+This plan was replaced by the omnibus plan during 2018 (see Note 12(i)).